-- (a) Promote community awareness and education on the value of diversity to the community. - (b) Work to eliminate discrimination based on economic status, race, color, religion, gender, national origin, ancestry, marital status, physical or mental disability, sexual orientation or familial status. - (c) Develop tools necessary to establish the Commission as an active servant and leader that is a transparent service to the community, including periodic review of this enabling ordinance. - (d) Promote responsiveness of government to concerns of all minority groups and others in the community that may be subject to bias or discrimination. - (e) Encourage the creation of community programs and activities that are available and accessible to all Kirkwood residents. - (f) Provide an open and inviting forum for Kirkwood residents who believe they are facing discriminatory practices or acts so that residents can share those experiences with the Commission for advice and counsel.
+- (a) Promote community awareness and education on the value of diversity to the community. - (b) Work to eliminate discrimination based on economic status, race, color, religion, gender, national origin, ancestry, marital status, physical or mental disability, familial status, sexual orientation or gender identity. - (c) Develop tools necessary to establish the Commission as an active servant and leader that is a transparent service to the community, including periodic review of this enabling ordinance. - (d) Promote responsiveness of government to concerns of all minority groups and others in the community that may be subject to bias or discrimination. - (e) Encourage the creation of community programs and activities that are available and accessible to all Kirkwood residents.

+(f) Provide an open and inviting forum for Kirkwood residents who believe they are facing discriminatory practices or acts so that residents can share those experiences with the Commission for advice and counsel.

 (Gen. Ords.
 1959, §4.24(e); Ord.
 No. 4860, §1, 2-5-63; Ord.
-No. 7313, §2, 2-21-85)
+No. 7313, §2, 2-21-85; Ord.
+No. 10108, §1, 12/20/2012))